wdsnow66/wdsnow66.github.io/_posts/2024-10-01-institutional-support.md

 author: "wdsnow"
 categories: journal
 tags: [documentation,sample]
-image: cards.jpg
+image: setr_book.jpg
 ---

-# Markdown Support
+# Institutional Support

 What services are available in the Institution.
 Peel off the Guidelines page.
 As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
 Examples of these text formatting features can be seen below.
 You can find this post in the `_posts` directory.